Did you know that we have over 1.8 billion young people between the ages of 10 and 24 and 90 per cent of them live in the developing world?

-We need to stop reinventing the wheel in education by rethinking our political jurisdictions.
+We need to stop reinventing the wheel in education by considering that education need not be limited by ‘political regional jurisdictions’.
 In the ‘Industrial Age’ it made sense to think about education as a ‘regional matter’ because we had to fund schools and teachers and learning resources (textbooks etc.) regionally but in the ‘Digital Age’ we need to start considering that curriculum development need not be re-invented over and over again, region by region.
 We can tear down the walls of the classroom and equip students with access to the best online learning the world has to offer.
 We can collaborate on the creation of learning content for so many subjects including math, science, languages, critical thinking and problem solving, preparing the next generation of innovators for a work experience that is collaborative and team oriented.

 Social networks keep people connected with various communities of interest.
 Learning networks can be similarly formed to connect students to learning communities they can study with.
 Mentors and tutors can be readily accessible at the click of a mouse.

-May Our Holy Lord Jesus help us to realize a new global vision for education delivery that equalizes access to quality learning resources for our children all over the world, enabling teachers to grow in professional competency and to be able to learn from one another and connect their students with other students all over the world delivering education that is exciting, engaging and absolutely best-in-class!
+May Our Holy Lord Jesus help us to realize a new global vision for education delivery that equalizes access to quality learning resources for our children all over the world, enabling teachers to grow in professional competency and students to experience learning that is exciting, fun, engaging and absolutely best-in-class!